PaulElisha/PythPriceFeed-Kaia-Integration/README.md

 ## Overview

 The `PriceConverterPyth` library is a Solidity library designed to convert token amounts on the base network to USD by leveraging the Pyth Network's price feeds.
-This utility allows developers to easily fetch real-time price data for KLAY/USD and convert token values into USD within their smart contracts.
+This utility allows developers to easily fetch real-time price data for ETH/USD and convert token values into USD within their smart contracts.

 ## Key Features

-- **Fetch KLAY/USD Price:** The library fetches the latest KLAY/USD exchange rate from the Pyth Network.
+- **Fetch ETH/USD Price:** The library fetches the latest ETH/USD exchange rate from the Pyth Network.
-- **Convert KLAY to USD:** Converts a given amount of KLAY into its equivalent USD value using the fetched exchange rate.
+- **Convert ETH to USD:** Converts a given amount of ETH into its equivalent USD value using the fetched exchange rate.
 - **Integration with Pyth Network:** The library is integrated with the Pyth Network, a trusted source for real-time, decentralized price feeds.

 ## Prerequisites